Hellois-Barbosa/BinPacking/README.md

 ## Usage

 All subject questions were aswered in the report and his annex.
+You will find them in ```doc``` folder in the root of the project.

 You may also **uncomment the line corresponding to the question to be executed** as follows.

 ```java
 public class Main {